xavierdmello/Connect_4/README.md

 # Features
 - Player vs. Player or Player vs. CPU
 - Customizable board dimensions
-- Customazable amount of discs-in-a-row needed to win (ex: Connect 5, Connect 3)
+- Customizable amount of discs-in-a-row needed to win (ex: Connect 5, Connect 3)
 - The title centers itself over the Connect 4 board.
 How cool is that?

 # Instructions